 One man dominated the artistic culture of the French Revolution.
 Jacques-Louis David (1748-1825) was a brilliant Paris-born artist, renowned for using classical stories and imagery as a vehicle for Enlightenment political values.
 David supported the revolution from the outset, remaining in France while many of his fellow artists sought patronage abroad.
-Despite being a poor public speaker David also became embroiled in politics, serving as a member of the National Convention, the Committee of General Security and the Committee of Public Education.
+Despite being a poor public speaker, David also became embroiled in politics, serving as a member of the National Convention, the Committee of General Security and the Committee of Public Education.
 But he is best remembered as the French Revolution’s painter-propagandist, the Jacobin artist whose works espoused radical revolutionary principles.
-Many of David’s paintings embodied the virtues and values of the new republic, including patriotism, egalitarianism, public service and self sacrifice.
+Many of David’s paintings embodied the virtues and values of the new republic, including patriotism, egalitarianism, public service and self-sacrifice.
 David was not above distorting reality for political ends either, as reflected in his painting of the dead Marat (see below) or his oversight of the Festival of the Supreme Being in June 1794.

 Rose-Marie Hagen, art historian

 David was a prolific artist but two of his works are remembered above all others.
 The first is David’s visual account of the Tennis Court Oath, a mural sponsored by the Jacobin club and the National Assembly but never finished to David’s satisfaction.
 David’s drawing shows the significance and human drama of the event.
 Jean-Sylvain Bailly stands at the centre and administers the oath, while the other National Assembly deputies respond in a variety of ways, from pensive (Sieyès) to optimistic (Dom Gerle and the other clergymen) to exuberant (Robespierre).
 Above them, the curtains wave wildly, as if blown by the winds of political change.
 Even better known is David’s dark but moving image of the vitriolic journalist Jean-Paul Marat.
-Using classical styling, David shows Marat in death much calmer, softer and more serene than he was in life.
+Using classical styling, David shows Marat in death as calmer, softer and more serene than he had been in life.
 David’s painting has overtones of martyrdom and divinity, reminiscent of crucifixion scenes or Michelangelo’s Pieta.
-To reinforce Marat’s alleged good character, David places a banknote and a letter at this hands, the letter reading “Give this banknote to the mother of five whose husband died defending the fatherland”.
+To reinforce Marat’s alleged good character, David places a banknote and a letter in this hands, the letter reading “Give this banknote to the mother of five whose husband died defending the fatherland”.

 The culture of the French Revolution was not confined to high art.
 The events of 1789-93 also changed how people lived, dressed and spoke.
 Shifts in fashion were a noticeable outcome of the revolution.
 The ornate costumes of the aristocracy and haute bourgeouisie – a trapping of wealth and extravagance – had largely disappeared by 1791.
 Women stopped wearing hooped skirts and large headdresses, while men abandoned the use of powdered wigs (Maximilien Robespierre being one notable exception).
 Simple and restrained dress – muslin frocks or dresses, neatly cut suits and tunics, modest wigs and hairstyles – became the order of the day.
 The red, white and blue tricolour remained popular as an expression of loyalty to the revolution; these colours were worn as cockades, ribbons or trimmings on a coat or tunic.
 During the revolution’s most radical phase (1793-94) some Parisians replicated the trousers, tunics and simple headgear of the sans culottes.
 Many of the sans culottes dressed to mock and satirise victims of the Terror, shaving their heads or wearing a red ribbon around their throats.